People aged over 50 in Britain to be offered 3rd COVID vaccine shot in autumn - The Times

 Trials of two options are under way, supervised by Chris Whitty, the chief medical officer for England, the newspaper said.
 The first involves vaccines specifically modified to tackle new variants.
-The second is for a third shot of one of the three versions already in use: Pfizer-BioNTech (PFE.N), (22UAy.DE), Oxford-AstraZeneca (AZN.L) or Moderna (MRNA.O), the newspaper reported.
+The second is for a third shot of one of the three versions already in use: Pfizer-BioNTech , Oxford-AstraZeneca or Moderna, the newspaper reported.
+(Reporting by Kanishka Singh in Bengaluru; Editing by Leslie Adler)

 Our Standards: The Thomson Reuters Trust Principles.